Dorthu/openapi3/README.rst

 The following still needs to be done:

+* Request body models, creation, and validation.
+* Parameters interface with validation and explicit typing.
-* Support for more authentication types
+* Support for more authentication types.
-* Support for non-json request/response content
+* Support for non-json request/response content.
-* Full support for all objected defined in the specification.
+* Full support for all objects defined in the specification.

 .. _OpenAPI Specification: https://openapis.org
 .. _Linode's OpenAPI 3 Specification: https://developers.linode.com/api/v4